UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/Instructions/steps.md

 scp -r ~/Downloads/seqs netid@ap2002.chtc.wisc.edu:/staging/netid/project/00_pipeline_inputs
 ```

-Do the same thing to transfer the `sample-metadata.tsv` file to the sample folder:
+Do the same thing to transfer the `sample-metadata.tsv` and `fastq-manifest.txt` files to the sample folder:
 ```
-scp -r ~/Downloads/sample-metadata.tsv netid@ap2002.chtc.wisc.edu:/staging/netid/project/00_pipeline_inputs
+scp -r ~/Downloads/sample-metadata.tsv ~/Downloads/fastq-manifest.txt netid@ap2002.chtc.wisc.edu:/staging/netid/project/00_pipeline_inputs
 ```

 The `scp` command takes two arguments.
 The first one (`~/Downloads/seqs`) is the folder you want to transfer over, and the second argument takes the form of the `sshaddress:path to where you want to put it`